Calculator Magic #2

 Problem: 1.0083333360

 360 can be factored in dozens of different ways.
 Using factors such as 2 × 10 × 18, for example, would not be as good a choice as 5 × 8 × 9.
 In general, if one is not going to reduce to prime factors, then the more nearly equal the choices, the better.
 Let us maximize this algorithm, to see how easy it really is.
-360 reduces to 2 × 2 × 2 × 3 × 3 × 5:
+360 factors to 2 × 2 × 2 × 3 × 3 × 5:

 1.0083333 × = × = × = 8th power